Ankush3545/functions/README.md

 Filter()
 Map()
 Reduce()
-These ae mostly used functions in our programming life
+These ae mostly used functions in our programming life.